LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

 Once the first build completes, you will be able to configure *TestFlight* for the app - follow the template for setting up *TestFlight* for Loop found in [GitHub First-Time: Set Up Users and Access (TestFlight)](../gh-actions/gh-first-time.md#set-up-users-and-access-testflight)

-## Deployment
+## Install on Phone

-The [GitHub Deployment](gh-deploy.md) walks you through the steps to deploy to a phone.
-When going through those steps, replace your App Name for Loop.
+The [Install on Phone](gh-deploy.md) walks you through the steps to install the app to a phone.
+When going through those steps, replace your App Name for&nbsp;_<span translate="no">Loop</span>_.
 Everything else is the same.